-- 15.34 Firms need to be aware of trade-based money laundering techniques when developing their risk-based strategy and consider how best to mitigate the risks to themselves.
+- gives rise to suspicion, this should be reported. - 15.33 When developing a risk-based strategy firms should consider, but not restrict their consideration to, factors such as the size of the transaction, nature of the transaction, geographical location of the parties and the customer's business mix. - 15.34 Firms need to be aware of trade-based money laundering techniques when developing their risk-based strategy and consider how best to mitigate the risks to themselves.
 The FATF has listed some red flag indicators in its June 2006 report, which are reproduced in Annex 15-V. - 15.35 In certain specific, highly structured transactions firms should exercise reasonable judgement and consider whether additional investigation should be undertaken.
 Such investigation may include determining whether over-invoicing or under-invoicing, or any other misrepresentation of value, may be involved, which cannot usually be based solely on the trade documentation itself.
 Nor can the use of external data bases alone be relied upon as most products are not traded in public markets and have no publicly available prices.
 Even where such prices are available, such as those for commodities, firms will not be aware of the terms of trade, discounts involved or quality of the goods etc, so making a determination of the unit pricing will always be difficult.
-However, where the unit price of goods is materially different from the current market value, firms should consider whether they have a suspicion and whether they should accordingly submit an SAR to SOCA.
+However, where the unit price of goods is materially different from the current market value, firms should consider whether they have a suspicion and whether they should accordingly submit an SAR to the NCA.